Nirvana: A Specialized Generalist Model With Task-Aware Memory Mechanism: Experiments

-MRI reconstruction is a critical medical process aimed at enhancing MRI image quality while reducing the scanning time, which is both clinically significant and technically demanding.
-Thus, it serves as a rigorous testbed to evaluate Nirvana’s specialized ability.
-We explore the specialized application of Nirvana on the task of MRI reconstruction.
-In this task, Nirvana takes the raw k-space signals collected by the coils and an instruction prompt as input, and outputs the reconstructed image tokens and the corresponding analysis tokens of the reconstructed image.
-In order to transform the k-space signals into the embedding space of Nirvana, we use a multi-coil Variational Network (VarNet) \citep{varnet} followed by a lightweight ViT network \citep{vit}, which is defined as the k-space encoder.
-The k-space encoder extracts the features from the k-space signals, and generates the k-space tokens which are then concatenated with the instruction prompt to generate the image and the MRI analysis tokens.
-The image decoder takes the image tokens generated by the Nirvana backbone as the input and outputs the reconstructed MRI images.
-The standard U-Net architecture is employed to form the image decoder.
-To avoid the negative effect of the small quantity of k-space signals and improve the stability of the training process, we apply the Layer Normalization operation before the k-space encoder and the image decoder.
+MRI reconstruction is a clinically important yet technically challenging task that seeks to improve image quality while reducing scan time, making it a rigorous benchmark for evaluating Nirvana’s specialized capabilities.
+In this setting, Nirvana receives raw multi-coil k-space measurements along with an instruction prompt, and outputs both reconstructed image tokens and analysis tokens.
+To map k-space data into Nirvana’s embedding space, we employ a multi-coil Variational Network (VarNet) \citep{varnet} followed by a lightweight ViT \citep{vit}, collectively serving as the k-space encoder.
+The encoder extracts k-space features and generates k-space tokens, which are concatenated with the instruction prompt and processed by Nirvana to generate image tokens and analysis tokens.
+A U-Net–based image decoder then converts the image tokens into the final reconstructed MRI images.
+To mitigate instability caused by the limited amount of k-space data, we apply layer normalization before both the k-space encoder and the image decoder.

-The language backbone of the 1.3B Nirvana model is frozen, while only the k-space encoder together with the image decoder remains trainable during post-training for MRI reconstruction.
+During post-training for MRI reconstruction, the language backbone of the 1.3B Nirvana model remains frozen, while training is applied solely to the k-space encoder and image decoder.
 The post-training process comprises two sequential stages.
-In the first stage, we only train the k-space encoder guided by the Cross-Entropy (CE) loss of only the generated MRI analysis tokens.
+In the first stage, we only train the k-space encoder guided by the cross-entropy loss of only the generated MRI analysis tokens.
 After the k-space encoder is trained until convergence, we freeze the k-space encoder as well as the Nirvana backbone, such that the training in the second stage does not influence Nirvana's performance on MRI analysis.
 We then only train the image decoder with the MRI image reconstruction loss.
-Following \citep{varnet,udno}, the model minimizes the Structural Similarity Index Measure (SSIM) \citep{ssim} loss between the reconstructed image $\mathbf{x}$ and the ground truth image $\mathbf{x}^*$ in the second stage:
+Following \citep{varnet,udno}, the model minimizes the Structural Similarity Index Measure (SSIM) \citep{ssim} loss between the reconstructed image $\hat{\mathbf{x}}$ and the ground truth image $\mathbf{x}^*$ in the second stage: